FromZeus/small_tools_mirantis/fast_epoch_checker/Readme.rst

 ^^^^^^^^^^^

 * Username - Your github login
-* Password - Your github e-mail
+* Password - Your github password